tb9757/Student-Academic-Performance/README.md

 Initially I thought that the distributions were normal because of small skew values.
 Later when I checked for normality I found the distributions not to be normal.
 I had to switch the statistical test I had done to work out the correlation coefficients for H1.
 I also had to make a new correlation heatmap.
 I left both in to show my working process and as you can see it made little difference in the end.

 During the feature selection section of my pipeline it dropped all the features bar one.
 This made the model worse at predicting and I wasn't sure why this was.
-I consulted with chat GPT and it suggested that I swiitching to the lasso method of feature selection because it gave a more realistic view of which features were contributing in a meaningful way.
+I consulted with chat GPT and it suggested that I switched to the lasso method of feature selection because it gave a more realistic view of which features were contributing in a meaningful way.

--   What new skills or tools do you plan to learn next based on your project experience?

 I would like to continue my ML journey with the following

--   a classification project
+-   A classification project
--   an unsupervised project
+-   An unsupervised learning project
--   some sort of cross validation
+-   A cross validation search using GridSearchCV
--   !!!!!!!!!!!!!!!!! whats the one where you get the machine to pick the correct algo
+-   A more extensive pipeline with more steps (e.g. PCA)
+-   An image analysis project

 ## Deployment